-Non-professional counselors who work or volunteer in

-Administration, Admissions & Records, Counseling, Vice President of Student Services including front desk personnel and student employees in the course of their duties, may maintain confidentiality.
-They are not required to report actual or suspected sexual misconduct to the Title IX Coordinator in a way that identifies the student without the victims consent.
+Non-professional counselors who work or volunteer in Administration & Records, Counseling, Vice President of Student Services, including front desk personnel and student employees in during their duties, may maintain confidentiality.
+They are not required to report actual or suspected sexual misconduct to the Title IX Coordinator in a way that identifies the student without the victim's consent.